-The Best Potty Training Chairs of 2019
+The Best Potty Training Chairs of 2021

 The Tests

-I decided to use my 3 ½-year-old daughter as the primary test subject, and my 1 ½-year-old son as a secondary subject (he’s interested in the potty seats, but really has no idea what they’re for—although, he actually sat on some of the potties after seeing his sister!)
-We tested seven different chairs to find the best potty trainer for you.
+For the first round of seven potty seats, Georgia used her 3 ½-year-old daughter as the primary test subject, and her 1 ½-year-old son as a secondary subject (he was interested in the potty seats, but really had no idea what they’re for—although, he actually sat on some of the potties after seeing his sister!)
+For the second round of testing, Whitson used his currently-training 2-year-old daughter and his potty-trained 4-year-old son as a focus group.

-I tested each of these toilet training chairs for three to five days, which equals about 15 to 25 uses per seat depending on the day.
+We tested each of these toilet training chairs for three to five days, which equals about 15 to 25 uses per seat depending on the day.
 We judged each based on the same set of questions like how comfortable was the chair?
 Was it easy to clean?
 Did it have any special features that appealed to the child?
 Did the chair feel stable?
 Was it easy to store when not in use?
 How did it look—both from the child’s and parent’s perspective?

-I took notes each time my child used a chair and wrote about our experiences after each test.
+We took notes each time a child used a chair and wrote about our experiences after each test.

 How to Choose the Right Potty Training Chair